CiscoDevNet/webex-contact-center-widget-starter/Examples/Layouts/README.md

 **Disclaimer**

-These layouts are only samples and are NOT guaranteed to be bug free and production quality.
+These layouts are for reference only and some of these might required additional configuration (e.g API key for Google Maps) to function properly.
+Please note, all hosted images and widgets are for demo purposes only and it is always recommended to obtain an independent hosting solution for these.
+If any issue is discovered in Example widgets please feel free to raise it at https://github.com/CiscoDevNet/webex-contact-center-widget-starter/issues